kryptoklob/RoomLED/README.md

 ### Alexa and HomeAssistant.io

-The open-source home-assistant.io smart-home software is set up on the save server machine as the Node server.
+The open-source home-assistant.io smart-home software is set up on a spare RasPi.
 It emulates a Philips Hue bridge, which allows me to command the lights via natural-sounding commands, such as "~~Alexa~~ Computer, turn on the lights." or "~~Alexa~~ Computer, turn on party mode."

 ## Attribution